 For enquiries, please email firstname.lastname@example.org

-The Senior New Hall Golf team plays its home fixtures at the Chelmsford Golf Club.
-The Junior golfers use Little Channels Golf Club during their Academy sessions.
-Lunchtime and inter-house golf are also played at Little Channels.
+All teams play home fixtures at the Chelmsford Golf Club.
+The Junior golfers use Little Channels Golf Club during academy sessions.
+Co-Curricular activities take place on site at our twelve golf nets.

 Fixtures and Competitions

-The New Hall golf team enters several of the Independent Schools Golf Association (ISGA) National one-day tournaments at U19 level.
+New Hall enters several of the Independent Schools Golf Association (ISGA) National one-day tournaments at U19 level.
+Below are many events which we compete in throughout the year:

-Both the Junior and Senior golf teams have toured several times over the last five years, entering the ISGA Scottish Opens in Edinburgh and receiving golf coaching at England’s National Golf Centre at Woodhall Spa, Lincolnshire.
-In April 2017, the Golf Academy traveled to Portugal to play two Championship golf courses on the Vale de Lobo resort.
+Both the Junior and Senior Golf Teams have toured several times over the last five years, entering the ISGA Scottish Opens in Edinburgh and receiving golf coaching at England’s National Golf Centre at Woodhall Spa, Lincolnshire.
+In April 2017, the Golf Academy has had several tours away, these include Barcelona and Vale Do Logo.
+2020 we are returning to vale Do Lobo for another golf tour.

 Hockey is the major sport for girls in the Michaelmas Term and a major sport for boys in the Lent Term.